sevenval/flat-docs/cookbook/x-flat-jwt.md

 # Protecting Access using JWT Tokens

-Imagine, you have a [proxy](/reference/OpenAPI/routing.md#assigning-flat-proxies) to an API, e.g. httpbin.org.
+Imagine you had a [proxy](/reference/OpenAPI/routing.md#assigning-flat-proxies) to an API, e.g. httpbin.org.

 swagger.yml:
 ```yaml